Ficinea (Isolepsis) nodosa

 Origin: ACT, NSW, VICTORIA

-Flower colour: brown spherical head, 2cm from tip of leaf
+Flower colour: Brown spherical head, 2cm from tip of the leaf.